o19s/splainer-search/README.md

 [![Build Status](https://travis-ci.org/o19s/splainer-search.svg?branch=master)](https://travis-ci.org/o19s/splainer-search)

-Splainer Search calls out to Solr via JSONP and ElasticSearch through JSON.
-IT asks to explain and highlight all passed in fields.
+Splainer search utilizes a JSONP wrapper for communication with Solr.
+Elasticsearch communicates clearly with simple HTTP and JSON.
+All fields are explained and highligted.
 A friendly interface is provided to specify the arguments in terms of a Javascript object.
 See below for basic examples.

 ## Basic usage